 - fine between min. $1,000 to max. $4,000;

-- jail up to 6 months;
+- jail time up to six months;

 - possible driver’s licence suspension for up to 2 years.

-A conviction for this offence will stay on your driving history for 3 years.
+A conviction for this offence will stay on your driving record for 3 years.
 And in combination with demerit points for failing to move for emergency vehicle it may lead to dramatic insurance rates increase.